Tag archive for: Simulation

 Moderators: Jean-Michel Fabre (Montpellier), Renaud Garrel (Montpellier)

 - How can simulation add value?
 What are the benefits of simulation?
-In which areas can it be used? – Daniel Chevallier (Nice)
+In which fields should it be used? – Daniel Chevallier (Nice)

-- Tools for simulation-based learning: benefits, limitations, costs
+- Tools for simulation-based learning: benefits, limitations, and costs

 - Medium- and high-fidelity simulators.